 - 4 ounces Fever-Tree aromatic tonic water, chilled, to top

 - Garnish: rosemary sprig

 Fill a large snifter with ice, then add the rum, amaro and lemon juice.

-Top with tonic and garnish with a rosemary sprig.
+Garnish with a rosemary sprig.